lallenfrancisl/lsp-from-scratch/README.md

 # Build an LSP from scratch

 This is me trying to build an LSP from scratch by watching this tutorial from TJ Devries

-Add hello world

-Check out the video here [Learn By Building: Language Server Protocol](https://www.youtube.com/watch?v=YsdlcQoHqPY)
+Check out the video here, it's a really fun thing to build [Learn By Building: Language Server Protocol](https://www.youtube.com/watch?v=YsdlcQoHqPY)